illinois-or-research-analytics/cm_pipeline/README.md

 - The descriptive analysis files can be found in the folder `user-defined-output-dir/network_name-cm-pp-output-timestamp/analysis` with the `*.csv` file for each of the resolution values.

 ## Note:
-- At present the new version of `CM` is executed in quiet mode.
-If you want to run it in verbose mode then comment the `--quiet` argument in [source/connectiviy_modifier_new.py](source/connectiviy_modifier_new.py)
+- At present the new version of `CM` is by default executed in quiet mode.
+If you want to run it in verbose mode then comment the `--quiet` argument in [source/connectiviy_modifier_new.py](source/connectiviy_modifier_new.py) inside the `execute` function.

 ## References
 - [https://engineeringfordatascience.com/posts/python_logging/](https://engineeringfordatascience.com/posts/python_logging/)